ChainAgnostic/CAIPs/CAIPs/caip-341.md

 ## Simple Summary

-CAIP-341 defines the `extensionId` type as a valid target type for establishing connections with browser extension wallets.
+CAIP-341 defines the `extensionId` type as a valid target type for establishing connections with browser extension wallets via the [CAIP-294] `wallet_announce` wallet discovery event.

 ## Abstract

-This proposal introduces a new target type `extensionId` for the `target` field in the `walletData` interface.
-This target type is used to specify the extension ID of a browser extension wallet, allowing Decentralized Applications (dapps) to establish connections with the wallet using the `externally_connectable` API.
+This proposal introduces a new target type `extensionId` for the `target` field of the `walletData` interface dispatched in [CAIP-294]'s `wallet_announce` event.
+This target type is used to specify the extension ID of a browser extension wallet, allowing callers to establish connections with the wallet using the [`externally_connectable`][externally_connectable API documentation] API.

 ## Motivation

-Currently, Decentralized Applications need to support different messaging standards for each namespace, such as Ethereum's [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963), Solana Wallet Protocol, etc. This fragmentation increases complexity and reduces interoperability.
-By defining a standardized target type for browser extension wallets, we aim to simplify the connection process and enhance interoperability across different blockchain ecosystems.
+CAIP-294 proposes a solution to fragmentation across blockchain ecosystems wallet discovery mechanisms (e.g  Ethereum's [EIP-6963], Solana's [Wallet Standard]).
+By defining a standardized target type for browser extension wallets that use the `externally_connectable` browser API, we aim to extend CAIP-294's unified solution to cross ecosystem wallet discoverability, enhancing interoperability across these different blockchain ecosystems.

 ## Specification